merenlab/merenlab.org/data/micr-obs-future/index.md

 ---

-### Concatonate FASTAs of dereplicated reference genomes and simplify deflines
+### Concatenating FASTA files of dereplicated reference genomes into one and simplifying deflines

 We combined all the FASTA files of the dereplicated reference genomes into a single file because, later on, we performed competitive read recruitment.
 For this process to work correctly, all reference genomes needed to be in one unified FASTA file to ensure that the reads could be compared against all genomes in a competitive manner.